-Rachel Reiss Buckley’s career in the demand-side management (DSM) field has followed the rise of smarter technologies to enable customer-centric demand response and energy efficiency.
-Her expertise in overall DSM industry trends has led to work on next-generation portfolios and program benchmarking, as well as the evolution of DSM department structures into a focus on customer energy solutions.
-Today, as a member of the E Source leadership team, Rachel oversees the people, products, data platforms, and strategy for bringing our DSM, technology, and distributed energy data and analytics to the utility market.
-Rachel works with cross-functional teams to determine product roadmaps, engage service members, and continually broaden our reach through our sales strategy and presence at industry events.
+Rachel Reiss Buckley has followed the rise of smart technologies as they have grown to enable customer-centric demand response and energy efficiency.
+She has also followed the evolution of demand-side management (DSM) departments as they transition into customer energy solutions teams.
+Today, as a member of the E Source senior team, Rachel collaborates with all E Source divisions to position the company as an essential utility partner.
+She works with cross-functional teams to determine the company’s strategy and engage clients with new solutions.
 Rachel has worked at E Source since 2000 and has an MS from the University of Colorado at Boulder and a BA from Colgate University.

 We’ve been tracking utility org structures for years, and it’s a trending topic among utilities.
 Our research shows some new developments in how utilities are organizing their customer energy solutions teams.
 Check out this post—our findings might surprise you.

 Learn how the E Source Forum 2022 empowered utilities on their path to becoming a Sustainable Utility.
 Our thought leaders will share takeaways from each track and provide actionable advice related to equity, mobility, customer experience, marketing, programs, and distributed energy resources.

 In the current battery market, there are supply chain issues, material shortages, and manufacturing limitations.
 But demand for batteries is skyrocketing.
 Learn how E Source can help you navigate the battery market with data science and our proprietary Battery Forecast Database.